jamiejamiebobamie/MVC-Pinterest-Labels/label_conventions.md

 gender descriptors are always singular (“male” and “female”) and are only added if there is a single, primary figure in the picture.

-something is “male" or “female" if a discernible gender can be found (a male face on a lion would be both “male” and “monster”.)
+something is “male" or “female" if a discernible gender can be found (a male face on a lion would be both “male” “monster” and "lion".)
 (a mummy with breasts would be “monster” and “female”.)
 (a male centaur is “horse” “centaur” “male”.)